Tips

 What types of windows are most efficient?

 Not all window types are equally energy efficient.
-If you want higher performance, focus on casement, awning, and picture windows.
+If you want higher performance, focus on casement, and awning windows where you need an opening (operable) window.
 Casement and awning windows have a single sash, as opposed to double-hung windows, which have two sashes.
-The combination of a simpler design and their seal, which tightens when the wind blows against them, makes them more energy efficient.
-And the most efficient windows of all are picture windows because they don’t open (called fixed).
+The combination of a simpler design and their seal, which tightens when the wind blows against them, makes casement and awning windows more energy efficient.

 A pine casement window with black hardware and grilles applied in such a way to make the window look like it is double hung.